-LEVC VN5 van: range-extender hybrid van nears release, based on the TX Taxi black cab
+LEVC VN5 van: range-extender hybrid van nears release, based on TX Taxi

-The London EV Company (LEVC) has confirmed that its new van – based on the LEVC TX electric London taxi – will be called the LEVC VN5.
-The alphanumeric name stands for the word ‘Van’ and its cargo space: five cubic metres.
+The London EV Company (LEVC) has confirmed that its upcoming light van – based on the LEVC TX electric London taxi – will be called the LEVC VN5.
+The alphanumeric name stands for the word ‘Van’ and the model's cargo space of five cubic metres.

-The new van is likely to arrive in late 2020 and will bring a single sliding side door, 60:40 split rear doors and a floor that’s big enough for two EuroPallets.
-A payload of just over 800kg has been targeted so that new van can battle it out with other small electrified vans.
-Prices are yet to be confirmed but we expect it to undercut the £55,000 TX Taxi.
+This van is likely to arrive on the market in late 2020 and will bring a single sliding side door, 60:40 split rear doors and a floor that’s big enough for two EuroPallets.
+A payload of just over 800kg has been targeted, so the VN5 can battle it out with other small electrified models.
+Prices have yet to be confirmed, but we expect it to undercut the £55,000 asked for the TX Taxi.

 The VN5 uses the same range-extender hybrid set-up as its taxi counterpart: a Volvo-sourced three-cylinder petrol engine connected to a battery and electric motor.
-A claimed electric range of 63.4 miles is quoted, alongside a total range of 301 miles before refuelling, with the engine helping to charge the batteries.
+A claimed electric range of just over 63 miles is quoted, alongside a total range of 301 miles before refuelling, with the engine helping to charge the batteries on the move.

 The VN5 represents LEVC’s first foray into the commercial-vehicle market.
-The company aims for light-commercial vehicles (LCVs) to eventually make up 70% of its output of around 20,000 vehicles per year.
-LEVC is also targeting expansion into 20 markets by the end of this year.
+The company aims for light-commercial vehicles (LCVs) to eventually make up 70% of its output of around 20,000 vehicles a year.
+LEVC is also targeting expansion into 20 markets by the end of 2020.

 Speaking at the launch, Hoffman said: "Every day there are 65,000 unique LCV journeys into London, but mobility must not come at the expense of air quality.
 London’s ULEZ is a blueprint and all major UK cities will introduce a Clean Air Zone by 2020.
 There is huge demand for a medium-sized zero-emissions-capable light van and the solution we offer will be more than capable of meeting the requirements of a rapidly evolving green logistics market.”